trougnouf/cfait/README.md

 ## Privacy Policy

-Cfait does not collect data; data is stored on your device or your CalDAV server.
+Cfait does not collect data; data is stored on your device and on your CalDAV server.

 ## License
 GPL3